argonjs/generator-argon/README.md

   ```

 Once these steps are complete, you can now use yeoman to bootstrap a new Argon project.

-Simply create a new, empty directory, cd into it, and use ```yo``` to fill it with a new sample project, ready to be used as you like.
+Simply create a new, empty directory whereever you'd like your new project to be, cd into it, and use ```yo argon``` to fill it with a new sample project, ready to be used as you like, such as:

   ```sh
   mkdir my_argon_project